viennaoperator/triange-challenge/README.md

 # Decisions
 - **Java 8** : I used Java 8 because Romulo told me that you are currently using Java 8 in your project.
-- **Gradle**: I used gradle because now you can see an overview the file "build.gradle" which additional dependencies I used and to give you a quick possibility to test / run the code with one line.
+- **Gradle**: Quick possibility to run all tests / program with one line.
+In addition it is now possible to see all external dependencies in one file -> "build.gradle"
-- **TriangleType**: Implemented as enum because there's only a limited amount of possible status.
+- **TriangleType**: Implemented as enum because there's only a limited amount of possible triangle types.
 - **TriangleException**: Own exception indicating that something was not done properly concerning triangle.
 - **ConsoleUtil**: Extend console functionality with custom logic.